How to create credentials for Google APIs

 It is mandatory for you to have a Google account if you want to generate API credentials for any Google service.

-So, If you already have a Gmail account, skip this step.
+So, if you already have a Gmail account, skip this step.

 But if you don't have an account, go to: